 Cohort life expectancies, even for past years, usually require projected mortality rates for their calculation and so, in such cases, involve an element of subjectivity.
 Many other types of life expectancy that allow you to make comparisons for different population sub-groups, or to look at how long people might expect to live in good health (healthy life expectancy), are calculated on a period basis.Back to table of contents

-Figure 2 shows period and cohort life expectancy at birth for males and females from 1900 to 2016.
+Figure 2 shows period and cohort life expectancy at birth for males and females from 1841 to 2018.
 The period life expectancy figures use observed historical mortality rates, while the cohort life expectancy figures use a combination of observed and projected mortality data.
-The earlier the year of birth, the more observed data there are for any given cohort1.
+The earlier the year of birth, the more observed data there are for any given cohort.1

-This analysis shows that for cohorts born from around 1950 onwards, the gap for females between cohort and period life expectancy has been stable at around 11 years, while the gap for men varies between 12 and 14 years.
-This means that if period life expectancies had been used for these cohorts in 1950, we would have underestimated their life expectancy by this many years (due to not taking into account improvements in mortality rates since then and projected future improvements).
+This analysis shows that for cohorts born around 1950, the gap for both males and females between cohort and period life expectancy has been around 9 to 10 years.
+This means that if period life expectancies had been used for these cohorts in 1950, we would have underestimated their life expectancy by this many years (as a result of not taking into account improvements in mortality rates since then and projected future improvements).

-In the 2016-based projections, cohort life expectancy at birth is typically around 10 years higher than the respective period life expectancy at birth.
+In the 2018-based projections, future cohort life expectancy at birth is typically around 7 to 8 years higher than the respective period life expectancy at birth.
 Therefore, although cohort life expectancies continue to be projected to be noticeably higher than the corresponding period life expectancy, the differences between period and cohort expectancies are comparable with historical ones.

-The most recent set of projections are 2016-based and are calculated from previous mortality improvements and expert opinion on future mortality improvements.
-The 2016-based projections allow people to see what projected life expectancy at birth will be at any given age, for each year until 2066.
+The most recent set of projections are 2018-based and are calculated from previous mortality improvements and expert opinion on future mortality improvements.

-To find out more about life expectancy, please see the related publications or contact firstname.lastname@example.org.
+To find out more about life expectancy, please see the related publications or email email@example.com.

 - The life tables are based on three consecutive years' worth of data to reduce the effect of annual fluctuations in the number of deaths caused by seasonal events such as flu.